Accessibility Communications Consultant, British Columbia

 Learn more about our work process.

-• I believe that lived experience is important; I embrace the principle “Nothing about us without us.”
+• I believe that lived experience is important, as per the principle “Nothing about us without us” indicates.
 With this in mind I consult with fellow disabled folks in my community, first of all.
-I also follow the success criteria outlined in the Web Content Accessibility Guidelines (WCAG) 2.2 and I’m up-to-date on current plain language standards and approaches, such as the Accessibility Standards Canada draft Plain Language Standard.
-Some of the tools mentioned previously also support and maintain the standards of my work.
+I also follow the success criteria outlined in the Web Content Accessibility Guidelines (WCAG) 2.2 and I’m up-to-date on current plain language standards and approaches, such as the Accessibility Standards draft Plain Language Standard.

 I hope these responses give you a clearer idea of how I work.
 If you’d like to learn more, please fill out the form below.